ImageMagick/Usage-Markdown/quantize/index.md

 ### Quantization does **NOT** Preserve Colors {#quantize_not_exact}

-Note that in all the above images a pure-black color is never actually picked by Color Quantization.
+Note that in all the above images, a pure-black color is never actually picked by Color Quantization.
-Mind you their is only one pure black pixel, and not many near-black colors in the image in any case.
+Mind you, there is only one pure black pixel, and not many near-black colors in the image in any case.
-As a result the only black that appears in the final image was added later as part of the labeling of the image.
+As a result, the only black that appears in the final image was added later as part of the labeling of the image.

-Even the '`GRAY`' color space image did not produce a pure-black color.
+Even the '`GRAY`' colorspace image did not produce a pure-black color.
 In fact none of the images contains any of the primary or secondary colors, such as: red, blue, green, cyan, magenta!
 The only exception to this is white, as the images did contain quite an amount of pure white color, making it a 'prefered color' (see below).

 This situation however is not a bug!

-First, a '`black`' color was generally not selected in the above examples, usually because as their is very little black in the original image, so the Color Quantization generally did not worry too much about dark colors.
+First, a '`black`' color was generally not selected in the above examples, usually because as there is very little black in the original image, so the Color Quantization generally did not worry too much about dark colors.
-In fact it generated more of the lighter colors as these are more common in the image.
+In fact, it generated more of the lighter colors as these are more common in the image.
 See the previous section for a specific example.

-Secondly, as quantization is trying to pick colors that are close to the maximum number of existing color pixels in an image, this is best achieved by NOT matching a 'pure' primary or secondary color as these are the always at the very extremes of the color space being used.
+Secondly, as quantization is trying to pick colors that are close to the maximum number of existing color pixels in an image, this is best achieved by NOT matching a 'pure' primary or secondary color as these are the always at the very extremes of the colorspace being used.
 An 'off-color' will tend to match more colors than a 'primary' color, so these are more often selected.

 So let me be clear...